What is Reet?

 From my initial interviews, people said they would not like blind interviews.
 However, after testing, it appears with a more trusted interface and technology, candidates would be keener on this idea.

-I overlooked adding the Help Center in the navigation bar during the testing process, so added this in afterward.
+I overlooked adding the Help Center in the navigation bar during the testing process, so added this in afterward after feedback from user testing.

 Avatars need to not demonstrate: age, sex, gender, race, sexual orientation, disability status, location, and accent.

-Not possible to have completely unbiased influence in an interview.
+-Not possible to have a completely unbiased influence in an interview.
 Even the way people talk and write is indicative of their background, whether if English is their first language or how well trained they are in writing.

 One of the most valuable comments from the Reddit post that I'll always carry with me as a designer is: If you had asked people years ago whether they would have wanted Netflix, they would have said, "No way, I like going to Blockbuster."